alsalafiyyah/alsalafiyyah.github.io/_posts/en/2024/2024-07-01-ruling-on-having-multiple-group.md

 ---

 ### Question:
 What is the ruling on having multiple Islamic groups?
-If I am convinced with the ideas of a certain group which is Al- Jama'ah Al-Islamiyyah, is it permissible to follow them despite my parents' opposition?
+If I am convinced with the ideas of a certain group which is Al-Jama'ah Al-Islamiyyah, is it permissible to follow them despite my parents' opposition?
 They have sworn never to be pleased with me if I insist on my stance.
 What can I do?

 ### Answer:
 You have to follow the path of Ahlus-Sunnah wal-Jama'ah (those adhering to the Sunnah and the Muslim main body) to which the Prophet ﷺ guided us when sects first started to appear.
-He ﷺ said, "**my nation will be split up into seventy-three sects, all of which will be in Hellfire except one."
-It was said, "Who are they, O Messenger of Allah?" he ﷺ said, "Those who adhere to what I and rny Companions adhere to**," thus, you have to stick to the main body of Muslims following this path.
+He ﷺ said, "**My nation will be split up into seventy-three sects, all of which will be in Hellfire except one."
+It was said, "Who are they, O Messenger of Allah?" he ﷺ said, "Those who adhere to what I and my Companions adhere to**," thus, you have to stick to the main body of Muslims following this path.